Finite Verification of Infinite Families of Diagram Equations: Verifying phase parameters

-A family of diagrams parameterised over $\alpha$ is a set of simple diagrams, and we could extend our interpretation so that a set of simple diagrams is sent to a set of matrices.
-This would, however, lose any inherent structure in our family.
-Instead we try to find a Laurent polynomial matrix interpretation; one that sends a family of equations $\set{\bbE}_{\alpha}$ to a matrix in $\Mat_{\bb{C}[Y, Y\inv]}$ (matrices where each entry is a complex Laurent polynomial in Y.) We will define all the properties we use of Laurent polynomials below, in a manner consistent with \cite{WolframLaurent}.
+A set of diagrams parameterised over $\alpha$ is a set of simple diagrams, and we could extend our interpretation so that a set of simple diagrams is sent to a set of matrices.
+This would, however, lose any structure from the phase algebra.
+Instead we try to find a polynomial matrix interpretation; for example one that sends a family of ZH equations $\set{\bbE}_{\alpha}$ to a matrix in $\Mat_{\bb{C}[\alpha]}$.

-The idea is to capture some of the phase group structure of the diagram and express it using the polynomial structure of the matrix.
-Note that we are using $Y$ to symbolise indeterminates in our polynomials to avoid confusion with the $X$ nodes of ZX (or $X$ Pauli matrix of quantum computing.)
+While this works well for ZH and \ZW, there is a complication with ZX: A phase variable $\alpha$ in a ZX diagram corresponds to an $e^{i \alpha}$ in the matrix interpretation.
+We can try performing the substitution $Y:= e^{i \alpha}$, but run into trouble if there is a node containing, for example, $-\alpha$ (and accordingly $Y\inv$ in the matrix,) since polynomials do not normally allow negative powers.
+Rather than stick with standard polynomials we instead move to Laurent polynomials; polynomials that do allow positive and negative powers, and define all the properties we will need of them below.

-In ZH and ZW there is a simple correspondence between generators and matrices; the phases in the diagrams correspond directly with entries in the matrix interpretation.
-In ZX, however, phases in the diagram correspond to unit twists in the matrix, and so we need to translate from the $\alpha$ in the diagram to $Y := e^{i\alpha}$ in our matrix.
-This introduces two subtleties: Firstly that $2\alpha$ in our diagram corresponds to a $Y^2$ in our matrix, (and $-\alpha$ corresponds to $Y\inv$,) and secondly that there is an extra relation from the phase group ($2\pi = 0$) that we should take care to reflect in our matrix interpretation.
-This does not impact any of the calculi that are universal for qubit quantum computing, but does affect the fragments of ZX with a finite phase group (see the Clifford+T example in section \ref{excliffordt}.)
+ZX also introduces one more sublety: There is an extra relation from the phase group ($2\pi = 0$) that we should take care to reflect in our matrix interpretation.
+This does not impact universal ZX, but does affect the fragments of ZX with a finite phase group (Example \ref{excliffordt} demonstrates this for the Clifford+T fragment.)